 The Italian industry manufacturing jewelry, bijouterie and related articles encompasses several important brands and represents an important share of the personal luxury good market.
-As of 2015, the industry counted more than 7,700 companies active in the sector.
-The jewelry industry also plays an important role because of its high level of employment, with a workforce of over 20.6 thousand individuals in 2014.
-In the same year, the turnover value of the jewelry industry was above 5.43 billion euros.
+Turnover of the jewelry industry in Italy grew steadily, going from approximately 6.6 billion euros in 2013 to almost 9.2 billion euros in 2019.
+The jewelry industry also plays an important role because of its high level of employment, with a workforce of about 22 thousand individuals.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 Research expert covering apparel industry and general merchandise